 Some propelled themselves from the water in a dramatic full breach, while others entertained with playful pectoral slaps and tail slaps.
 It was an amazing afternoon I’ll never forget.

-When we weren’t watching whales, we made friends with spinner dolphin pods who swam playfully along with our boat as we cruised along the stunning Na Pali coast.
+When not watching whales, we made friends with spinner dolphin pods who swam playfully along with our boat as we cruised along the stunning coastline.

 Let’s just say it was a pretty epic day and an experience not to be missed if you visit the island, especially during whale season.

 #2.
 Waimea Canyon

-Next on the list of spectacular Kauai sights – Waimea Canyon.
+Next on the list of spectacular island sights, we head to west Kauai and the incredible Waimea Canyon.

 Considered the “Grand Canyon of the Pacific,” you’ll definitely appreciate the reference when you stop for a peek at this magnificent geological wonder along Highway 550 on the island’s east side.

 Stretching 10 miles long and over a mile wide, the 3,600ft deep canyon offers visitors numerous hiking trails and lookout points to take in its beauty.

 Like the Grand Canyon, Waimea Canyon’s walls display changing hues depending on the sun’s direction during the day.
 Tip: Sunrise is an especially stunning time to visit.

 #3.
 Kauai’s Best Waterfalls

-If you’re short on time and want to see one of Kauai’s most gorgeous waterfalls, follow Highway 56 a few minutes north of Lihue, and stop at the lookout point for Wailua Falls (two waters).
+If you’re short on time and want to see one of Kauai’s most gorgeous waterfalls, here’s a tip.
+Follow Highway 56 a few minutes north of Lihue on Kauai’s east side and stop at the lookout point for Wailua Falls (two waters).

 Shout out to my fellow children of the 80’s, this is the waterfall featured in the opening scenes of the TV show “Fantasy Island.”